ChimeraTK/ChimeraTK-Installer/ReadMe.DOOCS.txt

 -----------------------
 Adapting your Makefile:
 -----------------------
-Each library in MTCA4U comes with a script which provides the compiler and linker flags.
+Each library in ChimeraTK/MTCA4U comes with a script which provides the compiler and linker flags.
 The deviceaccess library for instance has a script named 'mtca4u-deviceaccess-config'.
 It has to be in you path, which is the case if you installed the library from a debian package.
 For manual installations add the 'bin' directory of the installation directory to you path, for instance ${HOME}/mtca4u/${DOOCSARCH}/[MTCA4U_VERSION]/bin).

-Invoke the according script of each library in the following way (currently only mtca4u-deviceacces and mtca4u-MotorDriverCard have support for standard Makefiles):
+Invoke the according script of each library in the following way (currently mtca4u-deviceacces, mtca4uVirtualLab and mtca4u-MotorDriverCard have support for standard Makefiles):

 Example:
 CPPFLAGS += $(SHELL mtca4u-deviceaccess-config --cppflags)